moinwiki/moin/docs/admin/install.rst

  env\Scripts\activate.bat  # for windows

-As you have activated the virtual env now, the moin command should be in your path now, so you can just invoke it using "moin".
+As you have activated the virtual env now, the moin command should be in your path now, so you can invoke it using "moin".

 Letting moin find the wiki configuration
 ----------------------------------------

 moin needs to find the wiki configuration.
-If you want it to run in the most simple way (without giving parameters to the moin command), it is easiest if you are in the same directory as the configuration files (e.g. wikiconfig.py).
+If you want it to run in the most simple way without giving parameters to the moin command, it is easiest if you are in the same directory as the configuration files, e.g. wikiconfig.py.

-If you are working from a repository workdir, this is just the top level directory and there is already a ready-to-use wikiconfig.py.
+If you are working from a repository workdir, this is the top level directory and there is already a ready-to-use wikiconfig.py.

 In case you want to just give the configuration file location, make sure you